-In this installment of our CGI3R blog series, we asked four of our Agile experts from across Canada to reflect on working with clients to quickly Respond, Rebound, and Reinvent their businesses and ways of working in times of crisis.
+In this instalment of our CGI3R blog series, we asked four of our Agile experts from across Canada to reflect on working with clients to quickly Respond, Rebound, and Reinvent their businesses and ways of working in times of crisis.

 - Jean-René Rousseau (JR) is an Agile transformation strategic advisor and the director of CGI’s Agile Centre of Excellence in Quebec City.